Services We Provide

-NCHH is a valuable resource to federal, state, and local agencies due to its unique ability to identify and convert credible science, technical expertise, and over 20 years of practical experience into accessible and useful information for dissemination, local adaptation, and program growth.
+NCHH is a valuable resource to federal, state, and local agencies due to its unique ability to identify and convert credible science, technical expertise, and nearly 30 years of practical experience into accessible and useful information for dissemination, local adaptation, and program growth.
 NCHH uses this wealth of knowledge and skill to provide technical assistance, strategic planning, and program evaluation for a variety of program innovation and planning tasks.
 Examples of current and recent projects include:

 - Technical assessment for the New York State Childhood Lead Poisoning Primary Prevention Program to help program administrators strengthen their lead poisoning prevention programs;

-- Building Systems to Sustain Home-Based Asthma Services, a suite of elearning modules to educate public health professionals about how to implement asthma home visiting programs;
+- Building Systems to Sustain Home-Based Asthma Services, a suite of e-learning modules to educate public health professionals about how to implement asthma home visiting programs;

 - An online Code Comparison Tool that will enable communities to compare their current housing/property maintenance code to the National Healthy Housing Standard (NHHS) and the International Property Maintenance Code (IPMC);

 - Health impact assessment (such as the Baltimore-Washington Intermodal Facility HIA); and

 - Information bank development, such as the Healthcare Financing Resource Library, which identifies strategies to finance healthy homes services through the healthcare system.

 NCHH designs research and evaluation activities with both policy and practice in mind and embarks on projects that are timely, relevant, and oriented toward implementation.
 NCHH translates credible, science-based research into practical solutions.
 Numerous research studies conducted by NCHH scientists have made valuable contributions to understanding the connections between housing and health.
 Previous efforts have provided valuable insights into topics such as the effectiveness of lead hazard control interventions and the impact of green housing on occupant health.
 Current research includes studies that: